JaGeo/LobsterPy/paper/paper.md

 bibliography: paper.bib

 ---
 # Summary
+Lobsterpy is a Python package developed to systematically analyze, describe, and visualize LOBSTER computations results.
+It also provides an easy-to-use command line interface that runs automatic analysis of the computations and generates a summary of results and publication-ready figures alongside its Python interface.
+Since its first release, its capabilities have been extended significantly.
+Lobsterpy can now also analyze crystal orbital overlap populations (COOP) and Crystal orbital bond index (COBI) files to extract summarized bonding information comprising coordination environments bond strengths, most relevant bonds, and their corresponding bonding and anti-bonding contributions.
+Obtaining the most relevant orbital interaction information in each detected bond is also possible.
+It also includes featurize and structure graphs modules that provide a pathway to get features to be used further for machine learning studies.
+The features section comprehensively overviews previously existing and newly added functionalities.

+Lobsterpy was used to produce the results in [@naik2023quantumchemical]

+# Statement of need
-Although the idea of "chemical bonding" might seem perplexing from a physical standpoint, it has been employed on several occasions to explain various chemical phenomena and material properties.[@naik2023quantumchemical]  With the recent advances in automation frameworks for high-throughput computational investigations, bonding analysis for thousands of crystalline materials could be performed with few lines of code.[@george2022automated] This automation helps to reduce the common mistakes made by inexperienced users while doing bonding analysis.
-However, in order to understand the results properly, it is necessary to analyze the large number of output files systematically.
+Although the idea of "chemical bonding" might seem perplexing from a physical standpoint, it has been employed several times to explain various chemical phenomena and material properties.
+With the recent advances in automation frameworks for high-throughput computational investigations, bonding analysis for thousands of crystalline materials could be performed with few lines of code.[@george2022automated] This automation helps reduce the common mistakes inexperienced users make while performing bonding analysis.
+However, to make the inputs consistent and interpret the results correctly, it is necessary to systematically generate inputs and analyze the vast number of output files.
 Furthermore, having data from high-throughput calculations ready to utilize as inputs would benefit data-driven material science research.

-`Lobsterpy` is a Python package that aims to address this need and can be used to analyze, describe, and visualize LOBSTER computations results systematically.
-It includes an optional featurize module that engineers feature from the output files that could be used for machine learning studies.
-It also has an easy-to-use command line interface that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.

-# Implementation and Features
+# Features

+# Availability
+Lobsterpy can be found on GitHub and is also available from PyPi.
+Software documentation and installation instructions, along with tutorials, can be found in the documentation.
+The package also comes with several Jupyter Notebook tutorials illustrating the features.
+Several examples for demonstrating the cli features are also included and can be found in the software documentation.

 # Acknowledgements
+The authors would like to acknowledge the Gauss Centre for Super computing e.V. (www.gauss-centre.eu) for funding this project by providing generous computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de) (project pn73da) that enabled rigorous testing of this package on a diverse set of compounds.
+We also acknowledge the maintainers of pymatgen.

 # References